Our cruising grounds – San Carlos to Puerto Penasco (9/21/2020)

 Moving north to Isla Coronado (Smith island) there are a couple of anchorages both open to west winds.
 The anchorage between Smith and the small island (Isla Mitlan) just west can really funnel winds.
 We’ve had a very peaceful night there and also the worst night ever on the Sea with gusty winds and dragging anchor towards shore.
 These are anchorages are great to stop for lunch heading south to Bay of LA.

 That brings us to the passage north from the Bay of LA area.
 Sailing up or down the Canal de Ballenas (whale channel) can be challenging.
-There’s a Pacific wind gap over Baja north between Isla Coronado and Punta Remedios and if there is a barometric pressure difference between the Pacific and the Sea it can produce strong winds through this gap.The yellow lines on the chart right represent the winds and the red is our preferred route to avoid the distance from shore and the fetch it produces.
+There’s a Pacific wind gap over Baja north between Isla Coronado and Punta Remedios and if there is a weather disturbance or simply a barometric pressure difference between the Pacific and the Sea it can produce strong winds through this gap.The yellow lines on the chart right represent the winds and the red is our preferred route to avoid the distance from shore and the wave fetch it produces.
 The sea can really get to be a mess out in the channel while along the Baja shore you have strong winds and smaller seas which can be exhilarating if you’re prepared.
 This area has given Gato Loco the best rides in the Sea of Cortez.
 Follow this link to experience a sail north to Gonzaga Bay.

 The near shore route works both south from Puerto Refugio and North from Bay of LA.
 If you watch the gap area you usually can see white caps and reef sails to enjoy the ride.
 Some days the channel is totally calm but always pay attention to that gap.